doubtfire-lms/docs.formatif.io/guides/staff/enrol-manage-students.md

 ---
 title: Enrol & Manage Students
-summary: See how you can enrol & manage students in Doubtfire.
+summary: See how you can enrol & manage students in Formatif.
 authors: jakerenzella
 ---